ericabxy/cuars/README.md

 - choose text files from the interface and display for reading
 - choose script files from the interface in order to launch, background, and terminate processes
-- choose special python modules to display custom data
+- choose special python modules to custom displays of data

+## Concept

+CUARS uses standard Python libraries to navigate a filesystem and retrieve information about the files, computer, user, and processes.
+Functions that are not cross-platform are avoided.
+CUARS is meant to be a new kind of visual command interface; like a virtual terminal but without a keyboard.

+Functionality beyond basic file navigation and operation is provided by scripts or modules designed to interact without requiring keyboard input.
+These files must start programs in the background and relay information to CUARS for display, accept input via buttons pressed in the CUARS interface, and terminate when told to.

-# Requirements
+## Requirements

 Requirements are still being worked out.
 Initially designed for a PiTFT display from Adafruit and their libraries.
 Requirement info below is